"Rethink - reduce - recycle plastic" - this was the motto of the opening of the world's leading trade fair IFAT at the forum water / sewage (Hall B2).

 - Dr. Marcel Huber, MdL, Bavarian State Minister for the Environment and Consumer Protection

-The opening will be followed by a high-level panel discussion entitled "Rethink - reduce - recycle plastic: innovative solutions to protect our rivers and oceans".
+The opening was followed by a high-level panel discussion entitled "Rethink - reduce - recycle plastic: innovative solutions to protect our rivers and oceans".
 How can we manage the (micro) plastic quantities in oceans and rivers?
 Which medium and long-term solutions are there?
 What can environmental technology do?

 Dirk Steffens has been a German TV presenter of Science Documentaries and Reports for German Television ‚ZDF' since 2008.
 He is involved as WWF ambassador, an ambassador of the Jane Goodall Institute and he is Honorary Consul of the Republic of Palau.
 Since June 2015, he is also is a member of the board of trustees of the Senckenberg Society for Natural History.